junxit/us-congress-bills-113/metadata.md

 - 2014-05-02 — Placed on the Union Calendar, Calendar No. 320.
 - 2014-05-02 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 113-432.
 - 2014-05-02 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 113-432.
+- 2014-06-10 — Rules Committee Resolution H. Res.
+616 Reported to House.
+Rule provides for one hour of general debate on the bills.
+H.R.
+4800 shall be considred for amendment under a modified open rule.
+H.R.
+4457 and H.R.
+4453 shall be considred for amendment under a closed rule.
+- 2014-06-12 — Considered under the provisions of rule H. Res.
+616. (consideration: CR H5330-5340)
+- 2014-06-12 — DEBATE - The House continued with debate on H.R.
+4457.
+- 2014-06-12 — DEBATE - The House proceeded with 10 minutes of debate on the motion to recommit with instructions, pending the reservation of a point of order.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment to extend small business expensing for two years.
+The point of order was subsequently withdrawn.
+- 2014-06-12 — DEBATE - The House proceeded with one hour of debate on H.R.
+4457.
+- 2014-06-12 — House amendment offered
+- 2014-06-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-06-12 — Mr. Neal moved to recommit with instructions to the Committee on Ways and Means. (consideration: CR H5338-5340; text: CR H5338)
+- 2014-06-12 — On motion to recommit with instructions Failed by the Yeas and Nays: 180 - 232 (Roll no. 308).
+- 2014-06-12 — On passage Passed by the Yeas and Nays: 272 - 144 (Roll no. 309). (text: CR H5330)
+- 2014-06-12 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 272 - 144 (Roll no. 309).(text: CR H5330)
+- 2014-06-12 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H5339)
+- 2014-06-12 — The previous question was ordered pursuant to the rule. (consideration: CR H5338)